Sonny Boy (TV series): Writing

 Natsume wrote the scripts for all the episodes, also making the storyboards for half of all the episodes.
-He says that he "tried to cram everything [he] wanted to express without holding back", taking advantage of the freedom he was giving in the creation of the show.
+He says that he "tried to cram everything [he] wanted to express without holding back", taking advantage of the freedom he was given in the creation of the show.
 Notably, the series has very little use of monologues, which might seem unusual for an introspective story where their characters explore their emotions.
 This is intentional, as Natsume explains in an interview:

 During the initial stage, I made a rule for myself that I wouldn't include anyone doing monologues.
 I've felt that lately, characters tend to say anything at all that's on their mind, or what they're going to do next, through monologues, and I don't think that's very entertaining to watch.
 Since this was going to be my own original series, I wanted to do away with that, so I made that rule for myself.

 Now, by doing away with the monologues, it's inevitable that the viewer can only tell what a character is going through emotionally by watching how they act.
 And there's a kind of ...
 How can I say this?
 I ended up creating a sort of internal grammar, you might call it, a visual grammar, as a result of that.